 1964 426 Maximum Performance Wedge, Stage III

-In 1964 the Carter # 3705 was used throughout the remainder of Max Wedge engine production.
+In 1964 the Carter #3705 was used throughout the remainder of Max Wedge engine production.
 With a newer intake casting and a summer 63 jump on development the #3705 AFB proved to be the only way to fly.
+Here are some detailed exterior photo's of the #3705 Carter carburetor.

-Any #3447 or #3705 carb is worth getting over an aftermarket universal replacement carb you can buy today because just like the features I have already mentioned above, ALL Max Wedge carbs have very unique and specific throttle linkage arms unlike anything you can find today.
+Any #3447 or #3705 carb is worth getting over an aftermarket universal replacement carb you can buy today.
+Just like the features I have already mentioned above, ALL Max Wedge carbs have very unique and specific throttle linkage arms unlike anything you can find today.
 These unique throttle arms have specific locations for the linkage rods to attach and include a special tab for the return spring to attach to.
-These different arms are noticeable from as far a twenty feet so don't think some generic carb will do if you are trying to be accurate in appearance.
+These different arms are noticeable from as far away as twenty feet so don't think some generic carb will do if you are trying to be accurate in appearance.

 Like I mentioned before in the descriptions above, all 62-64 Max Wedge carbs were manually choked.
 This required a special double pull manual choke cable already being used on the dual carb long ram Chrysler 300 program.
 This special cable was mounted to the dash, left of the steering wheel in a couple of different locations depending on the year and model.
 This cable used to be a bear to find when building one of these bullet cars but in recent years they have been faithfully reproduced so you can still buy one today.